Pixplicity/beginners-workshop/lesson3/README.md

 When the email is sent, your activity resumes and it seems as if the email activity was part of your application.
 Even though the activities may be from different applications, Android maintains this seamless user experience by keeping both activities in the same task.

->**Task** A _task_ is a collection of activities that users interact with when performing a certain job.
+>A _task_ is a collection of activities that users interact with when performing a certain job.
 The activities are arranged in a stack (the "back stack"), in the order in which each activity is opened.

 The device Home screen is the starting place for most tasks.
 When the user touches an icon in the application launcher (or a shortcut on the Home screen), that application's task comes to the foreground.
 If no task exists for the application (the application has not been used recently), then a new task is created and the "main" activity for that application opens as the root activity in the stack.